wavesplatform/docs.wavesplatform/docs/en/waves-node/logging-configuration.md

 Also waves.log is now rotated when size limit is reached (100 mb by default), in addition to daily rotation.

 Enabling or disabling of the logging features is done by adding properties to application.ini, on the command line or in `logback.xml`.
+It is not necessary to restart node after logging-related settings changes.

 The log levels are listed [below](#loglevels).